On Campus Tuition Remission

 Eligible to receive 50% tuition after 5 years of employment in all programs for the duration of the part time staff member’s employment and having met the aforementioned criteria.
 Dependent children receive 50% tuition up to age 24.
-After age 24 they receive 25% tuition benefit except for the Executive Business Program, the Ph.D.
-Psychology Program and the Law School, and all doctoral programs.
+After age 24 they receive 25% tuition benefit except for Special Programs* (such as Executive Business Program (EMBA), the Ph.D.
+Psychology Program and the Law School, and all doctoral programs, etc).
 Those Programs receive 12.5% tuition benefit.
 All tuition remission benefits end at the end of the semester in which the child turns 30.

 |4||Part time staff who work 15 hours/week for 40 weeks/year; after year of employment||50%||50%||25%|

 Spouse/partner and Children (to age 24) of part time staff, after 5 years of employment

 |Children of part time staff *** (age 24 or older), after 5 years employment||25%||25%||12.50%|